 If you’re buying a muscle car, it’s probably going to cost more to insure than your nanna’s sedan.
 (Unless, of course, nan drives an imported turbo version).
 However, according to our experts, it’s not just engine size that matters when it comes to calculating your premium.

 AAMI Car expert Grant has worked with countless AAMI customers to help them with their policies.
 He says, “Until you factor in the dynamics of the car, the engine size and power means little by itself.
 You need to combine that with all the other dynamics of the car.
 You could buy an 88-kilowatt, four-cylinder car from the year 2000 that will outperform a 2016 built 210-kilowatt, V6 vehicle."

 “Remember, just because a person is tall, it does not mean that they play basketball.
 It’s about the whole package.
 So, less engine power does not necessarily mean a lower premium.”

 You’re choosing between an automatic and a manual

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
+AAMI Roadside Assist is an optional extra only available in conjunction with AAMI Comprehensive Car Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
-Go to https://www.aami.com.au/policy-documents.html.
+Go to www.aami.com.au for a copy.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.